AngelPerezM/herccules-tmtc/README.md

 The `Data_Types` module is a Qt project that makes use of the N7Space ASN1 editor.
-The project was developed inside the TASTE Virtual Machine and *must* be opened with the `spacecreator.AppImange` command, rather that the useal `qtcreator`.
+The project was developed inside the TASTE Virtual Machine and it *must* be opened with the `qtcreator` IDE.